 About R. Stephen Smith

-Dr. Smith served in the U.S. Navy Reserve starting in 1981, achieving the rank of captain in the Medical Corps, until he retired from the service in 2006.
-He has served on the faculty at the University of California, Davis; the Uniform Services University of the Health Sciences; the University of Kansas, Wichita; the Virginia Tech Carilion School of Medicine; the University of Virginia; Temple University; and the University of South Carolina.
+In 1981, I started serving in the United States Navy Reserve, achieving the rank of captain in the Medical Corps, until retiring in 2006.
+My career has brought numerous commendations from the U.S. Navy among other organizations.
+Since retiring, I served on the faculty at the University of California, Davis, the Uniformed Services University of the Health Sciences, the University of Kansas-Wichita, the Virginia Tech Carilion School of Medicine, the University of Virginia, Temple University and the University of South Carolina.

 - Critical Care Surgery